jo3yzhu/dictation/What-Is-Ant/What-Is-Ant.md

-This app handled more than fifteen trillions dollars of transactions last year, that's more than **MasterCard** and an amount of money that similar to European Union's GDP.
+This app handled more than fifteen trillion dollars of transactions last year, that's more than **MasterCard** and an amount of money that similar to European Union's GDP.

 It also has more that nine hundred million users in China.
 People use Alipay on buses and taxies, to pay their utility bills, to shop in stores and online, and even to buy insurance and make investments.